Geoffrey of Lusignan: Early life

 Geoffrey belonged to the House of Lusignan.
 His father was Hugh VIII of Lusignan and his mother was Bourgogne de Rancon, Lady of Vouvant and Civray.
 He was the elder brother of Aimery of Cyprus and Guy of Lusignan.

 Like all members of his family, Geoffrey was an enemy of the House of Plantagenet.
 This enmity resulted from the Lusignan claim to the County of La Marche, which was held by the Norman Montgommery family with the recognition of the Plantagenets.

 In 1168, the Lusignans revolted against King Henry II of England and killed his confidant Patrick, 1st Earl of Salisbury.
 In 1173, Geoffrey supported Duke Richard I in the revolt against his father.
-When Count Aldebert IV sold the County of La Marche directly to King Henry II in 1177, It was Geoffrey, the head of the family, who once again took up arms to fight for the rights of the Lusignans.
+When Count Aldebert IV sold the County of La Marche directly to King Henry II in 1177, it was Geoffrey, the head of the family, who once again took up arms to fight for the rights of the Lusignans.
 In 1183, he allied himself with Henry the Young King, Viscount Aimar V of Limoges and his cousin Gottfried II of Rancon against Duke Richard.
 However, the struggle ended with the unexpected death of the young king in June 1183, after which Geoffrey had to submit to Duke Richard.

 Third Crusade

-Geoffrey was obliged to take the Cross as penance for his rebellious behavior, after which he went to the Holy Land, where he appeared for the first time in 1188.
-His brother, Guy of Lusignan, had meanwhile risen to become King of Jerusalem, an almost unheard-of career leap which, according to the Chronicle of Ernoul, Geoffrey mockingly commented: "Next, he wants to become God!".
+Geoffrey was obliged to take the Cross as penance for his rebellious behavior, after which he went to the Holy Land, which he reached in 1188.
+His brother, Guy of Lusignan, had meanwhile risen to become King of Jerusalem, an almost unheard-of career leap which, according to the Chronicle of Ernoul, Geoffrey mockingly commented: "Next, he wants to become God!"

-By the time, Geoffrey arrived in Holy Land, however, the Crusader kingdom had already been crushed by Sultan Saladin at the Battle of Hattin (1187) and King Guy was besieging Acre, in which Guy also took part and on October 4, 1189, stood out as the defender of the camp against an attack by Saladin.
+By the time Geoffrey arrived in the Holy Land, however, the Crusader kingdom had already been crushed by Sultan Saladin at the Battle of Hattin (1187) and King Guy was besieging Acre, in which Guy also took part and on October 4, 1189, stood out as the defender of the camp against an attack by Saladin.
 In June 1191, in front of Acre, Geoffrey publicly insulted and challenged Conrad of Montferrat during the general parliament meeting to settle the conflict between him and his brother Guy.
-After capturing the city, he was enfeoffed on 28 July 1191 with the county of Jaffa, then still occupied by Saladin and only reconquered until 1192 in the further course of the Third Crusade, ironically by Richard I, who was by then the Lusignans' most important ally in the Holy Land.
-However, he was a famous crusader associated with using the Dane axe during battles.
+After capturing the city, he was enfeoffed on 28 July 1191 with the county of Jaffa, then still occupied by Saladin and only reconquered in 1192 during the further course of the Third Crusade, ironically by Richard I, who was by then the Lusignans' most important ally in the Holy Land.
+He was a famous crusader associated with using the Dane axe during battles.

 In 1193, Geoffrey resigned his titles and returned to Moncontour, his brother Aimery took over his estate.